-- voting at general meetings; - dialogue with companies.
+- its voting at general meetings; - dialogue with companies and asset managers.

 In accordance with the provisions of Article 3g of the amended European Shareholder Rights Directive (Directive 2007/36/EC), CNP Assurances publishes details of its shareholder engagement policy and a report on the application of this policy on the www.cnp.fr website.